 Can you replace the Onn tracker battery?

 Yes, it uses a standard CR2032 coin cell.
 Twist the back open with a coin to swap it.
-However, replacing the battery didn't fix the rapid drain problem in my testing.
-The power management hardware itself seems flawed.
+However, owners commonly report that a fresh battery does not fix the rapid drain, pointing to the power management hardware rather than the cell.

 Why doesn't UWB precision finding work on the Onn tracker?

-I tested it with an iPhone 15 Pro, which fully supports UWB.
-The precision finding screen never appeared on either unit.
+Owner reports say the precision finding screen can fail to appear even on UWB-capable iPhones.
 This could be a firmware issue, a hardware defect, or both.
-Either way, the feature that's supposed to differentiate it from a basic Bluetooth tracker doesn't function.
+Either way, the feature that's supposed to differentiate it from a basic Bluetooth tracker isn't one to rely on here.

 Is the Onn tracker waterproof?

 Walmart describes it as water-resistant but doesn't specify an IP rating.
-Given the quality issues with both units I tested, I wouldn't trust it near water.
-The AirTag and Tile Mate both carry verified IP67 ratings.
+Given the broader quality issues with this tracker, it isn't one to trust near water.
+The AirTag carries a verified IP67 rating and the Tile Mate is rated IP68.

 How does the Onn tracker compare to AirTag?

 It doesn't.
-The AirTag is $14 more but works reliably -- 1+ year battery, loud speaker, functional UWB, and the same Find My network.
-The Onn promises the same experience at a discount but doesn't deliver on any of it except the Find My integration.
+The AirTag is $14 more but brings Apple's own battery, speaker, UWB, and Find My integration.
+The Onn promises a similar experience at a discount but doesn't have the same reliability reputation.

 Is there a better low-cost tracker than the Onn?

 Almost anything.
-The eufy SmartTrack Link costs about $14 and uses Find My with a 1-year CR2032 battery that actually lasts.
-The Nutale Key Finder 4-pack works out to $10 per tag with 400-foot range.
-Both are more reliable than the Onn, based on my testing.
+The eufy SmartTrack Link costs about $14 and uses Find My with a 1-year CR2032 battery rating.
+The Nutale Key Finder 4-pack works out to $10 per tag with a 400-foot listed range.
+Both have stronger reliability track records than the Onn.

 Should you buy the Onn tracker if you find it on sale?